Regulation Z: What It Is And How It Protects Mortgage Borrowers

 For example, a broker can earn a commission based on the loan amount – so larger loan amounts mean higher commission.
 However, a broker can’t be paid more for originating loans with higher interest rates.

 Mortgage brokers and originators also can’t use a tactic called “steering.”
-This means that they can’t nudge you in the direction of a loan that doesn’t benefit you, but makes more money for them.
+This means they can’t nudge you in the direction of a loan that doesn’t benefit you but makes more money for them.
+Reg Z protects you from this and other common mortgage scams.

 Viewing 1 - 3 of 3